Minim (unit)

 The minim was introduced in the 1809 edition of The Pharmacopœia of the Royal College of Physicians of London as a replacement for the drop, which had previously been the smallest unit of the apothecaries' system.
 It was observed that the size of a drop can vary considerably depending upon the viscosity and specific gravity of the liquid.
 (At the time, the phenomenon of surface tension was not well understood.)
 The minim, on the other hand, was measured with a graduated glass tube known as a "minimometer", later known as the minim-tube.
 The minim-tube was a type of graduated pipette, a device invented in 1791 by François-Antoine-Henri Descroizilles.

-Apothecaries' measures are fully defined in the United Kingdom's Weights and Measures Act of 1878, but the UK's 1963 Weights and Measures Act provided for the abolition of the minim, fluid scruple, and fluid drachm, all already obsolete.
+Apothecaries' measures are fully defined in the United Kingdom's Weights and Measures Act 1878, but the UK's Weights and Measures Act 1963 provided for the abolition of the minim, fluid scruple, and fluid drachm, all already obsolete.
 Actual delegalization occurred on 1 February 1971.